 Camps in Finland and Estonia

-Finnish-Estonian Multidistrict organizes camps every summer.
+The Finnish-Estonian Multidistrict organizes camps every summer.
 They are held in various locations in Finland and Estonia.

 Camps in general

 The other week is the camp period.
 The participants stay together in an accommodation arranged by the organizing Rotarians and follow a daily program that is set by the camp theme.
-During this period the camp may also visit companies and organizations relevant to the theme.
+During this period, the camp may also visit companies and organizations relevant to the theme.

-The camps are open to the youth of European countries, Turkey, Israel, USA and Canada.
+The camps are open to the youth of European countries, Turkey, Israel, USA, and Canada.
 The age requirements vary from camp to camp.
 Camps are open to everyone, so you do not have to be from a Rotary family.
 The language of the camps is English.
 We prefer candidates that are flexible in their diet.

-Participants must have a valid insurance policy in case of injury and sickness for the entire duration of the camp.
+Participants must have a valid insurance policy in case of injury or sickness for the entire duration of the camp.
 We urge the student to purchase an insurance policy from CISI Bolduc insurance company.
 This insurance policy is approved by Rotary International.
 Select “Plan B” from the offered options.

-How to apply to a camp?
+How to apply for a camp?

 Here are videos that show examples of our camps.
 Enjoy !